Role-Play Ideas for Restaurant Training

 schedule

 Don’t give employees the go-ahead to perform important skills with customers until they’ve demonstrated a certain level of proficiency in role-play sessions.
-Here’s how to conduct them:
+Here are steps for conducting sessions with your employees:

-• Write the role play scenarios down before the training meeting.
+1. Write the role-play scenarios down before the training meeting.
 Provide specifics and “set the scene.”

-• On a tablet, white board, or flip chart, identify the behaviors you’re after.
+2. On a tablet, white board, or flip chart, identify the behaviors you’re looking for.
 Be specific.

-• Give everyone a turn — having good and not-so-good responses in role-plays reinforces learning.
+4. Give everyone a turn — having good and not-so-good responses in role-play scenarios reinforces learning.

 Server Role-Play Prompts